Emma Gagnon headshot

 Committee Members: Mark A. Meadow, María Lumberas

-Dissertation: "Picturing Indonesia in the Dutch Republic: The Printed Images of Johan Nieuhof’s Remarkable Voyages and Travels to the East-Indies (1682)"
+Dissertation: “Picturing Indonesia in the Dutch Republic: The Printed Images of Johan Nieuhof's ‘Sea and Land Voyage, through various Regions of the East Indies,’ (1682).”

 M.A.
 Thesis: "From Wool to Paper: Johannes Stradanus and the Transmediality of his ‘Hunting Scenes'" (The Courtauld Institute of Art, completed 2015)